espiercy/automating-aws-with-python/README.md

 # automating-aws-with-python
-Repo for automating aws with python
+Repo for automating aws with python, the acloudguru course